×

 FROM students

-, then the parameter is going to be interpreted as a column value
+Note: If the function parameter is not surrounded by quotation marks, then the parameter is going to be interpreted as a column valuelower-case SELECT

 LOWER(first_name),